roIyat/hokachan/README.md

 1. Download and extract H0K4CH4N to your web directory.
 2. Navigate to ```install.php``` in your web browser and follow the prompts.
-3. If you have an error with instalation try to import the install.sql database file manually and add your info in instance.config.php.
+3. If you have an error with instalation through git, first import the install.sql database file manually and go to install.php afterwards.
 4. H0K4CH4N should now be installed.
 Log in to ```mod.php``` with the default username and password combination: **admin / password**.
 (Change this as soon as possible)
 5. You should delete the tools folder if you don't need it.